tecunningham/tecunningham.github.io/_posts/2017-09-27-work-of-art-age-mechnical-production.md

 6. I think the same basic point is true of aesthetic things.
 We really struggle trying to explain why we like a picture or dislike a melody, because most of the work is done at an unconscious level.
 The progress in understanding those principles will probaby continue to be slow.

-7. But I think that, before long, machines will be able to do all these things on demand -- play some brand new Mozart, make elegant little drawings of animals, write a pretty good pop song.
+7. But now it seems like to me that, before long, machines will be able to do all these things on demand -- play some brand new Mozart, make elegant little drawings of animals, write a pretty good pop song.
 And the programmer who implements them could be -- probably will be -- some bozo who has no clue why it works.

 [1] 2017-05: SIGGRAPH video with style transfer

 [2] 2017-05: Michael Elad "Deep, Deep Trouble: Deep Learning’s Impact on Image Processing, Mathematics, and Humanity" https://sinews.siam.org/Details-Page/deep-deep-trouble-4